machal/cssmine-content/css3-box-sizing.md

 border-box value.
 A similar approach can be found in modern front-end frameworks such as Bootstrap or Foundation.

-### Fluid layout
+### Fluid Layout

 This property is vastly used in responsive web design, especially when working with layouts that are percentage based.
 Just imagine navigation with more than 5 items and each item being 20% of the width.
-The item separator is done using a fixed with border:
+Plus the item separator is done using a fixed with border:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .nav li {